dba-p/dba-p.github.io/index.md

 *Update:* Currently looking for a new challenge.
 Email me if you have any old databases that need the kiss of life.

+*Newer:* I'm a god at Google Cloud Platform now!
+Send me all your spanners!

 <br>

 <center>